JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 - **Challenge**: Understood how to implement a FAQ chatbot that accurately retrieves relevant answers to questions.
 - **Action**: Learned about semantic search and explored the concept of mapping questions to answers in the same vector space.
 - **Result**: Gained understanding of the approach and developed a foundation to start building a ML prototype.

+- **Challenge**: Issues with Python Virtual machine - consider using UV in future